-You don’t have to remove the water form your pool every day if it gets dirty because if you do that, you will take all the fun from owning a pool and you will turn it into a tiresome job.
+You don’t have to remove the water from your pool every day if it gets dirty because if you do that, you will take all the fun from owning a pool and you will turn it into a tiresome job.
 Once the pool is filled with water, you will have to clean it on a daily basis to make sure the water stays clean and perfect for swimming.

 The water in the pool will still get dirty because leaves, twigs, dust, and algae will still make their way to your pool.
 Therefore, it will require daily maintenance that implies skimming the large debris from the water and the pool floor.
 A great alternative to skimming is the pool vacuum robot, also known as the robotic pool cleaner, an automatic machine that walks around the pool and scrubs off all the dirt found on the pool’s surface, even on the walls and stairs, and absorbs all the debris into its collecting bag.